Sailing Sessions supervised, also Kayaking available on request

 Those who have already undertaken some RYA training and are Level 2 and juniors who are Stage 1-2 as a minimum who need practice.
 These sessions are arranged from mid season onwards.
 Look out for newsletters or send an email to email@example.com to query dates.

-There are basic confidence building sessions for juniors on Friday evenings.
-In particular those who have completed Stage 1 / Stage 2 courses this year.
-Contacts : Volunteers TBC
+There are basic confidence building sessions for everyone on Friday evenings.
+In particular those who have completed RYA courses this year.
+Contacts : Volunteers TBC – rota will be announced.

 There are a few guidelines around this activity as this is not a formal RYA course, we have introduced a general registration form for the sailing season at the Club.
 This ensures Committee Members, Race Officers, and Safety Boat personnel can check skills levels and ensure Parents are supervising their children.